Teacher Feature: Piano Instructor, Rachel Danielson

 Rachel is currently a worship choir accompanist as St. Paul’s Lutheran Church and has been teaching piano for over 5 years.
 She enjoys the challenge and creativity of teaching and building relationships with her students.
 Some important advice she recommends for students is to set goals for yourself during practice.
 When learning something new, do not become discouraged.
 It takes time to develop a talent!
 If a whole page of music seems daunting or scary to approach, cut it down to one line.
 Practice that one line (or even a few measures) until you get it, then move on!
 When you’ve finished doing that, don’t forget to put it all together so you’ll come to know the feel of the piece as a whole.

 A fun memory Rachel has goes back to when she was three years old.
 Her parents are fond of telling her how she watched a full orchestral music program on PBS TV.
 Assuming she had fallen asleep on the sofa, her mom came to check on her and found Rachel attentively watching the pianist and orchestra.
 That was when she told her parents she wanted to learn to play piano.
+She was presented with the best piano keyboard for beginners.
 They waited until she was four years old to begin lessons.
 At that age she practiced so much, her mom had to tell her to take a break!